 Samurai Museum Berlin

-Panorama of: Samurai Museum Berlin (c) by Samurai Museum Berlin.
-All rights reserved.
+Panorama of: Samurai Museum Berlin (c) by Samurai Museum Berlin

 Description [EN]

-Highlights of the collection are an 18th-century palanquin, a 17th-century armour of the Matsudaira clan and tea utensils from the time of Sen no Rikyū (1522–1591).
+Highlights of the collection include an 18th-century palanquin, a 17th-century armor attributed to the Matsudaira clan, and rare tea utensils from the time of Sen no Rikyū (1522–1591), one of the most influential figures in the history of the Japanese tea ceremony.

 Services